What is Non-Operating Income?

 The calculation can also be done by –

-This is sort of a back-calculation to decipher the value pertaining to non-operating income and expenses from the entity’s income statement as some companies report such income and expenses under a different head.
+This is a back-calculation to decipher the value of non-operating income and expenses from the entity's income statement.
+Some companies report such income and expenses under a different head.
+Thus, the above is the non operating income formula.

-Let’s look at some examples to understand this better.
+Let’s look at some examples to understand how to calculate non operating income.

 Example #1

-Let’s assume a fictitious company ABC with income statement as shown below:
+Let’s assume a fictitious company ABC with an income statement as shown below:

 Now in order to calculate the non-operating income from the above income statement, we can follow the back-calculation approach as follows: